Last updated: · 2025 tax year (filed in 2026)

 Earned Income Credit (EITC)SSN requiredUp to $7,830Yes

-⚠️ ITIN holders cannot claim the Earned Income Credit
+ITIN holders cannot claim the Earned Income Credit

 The EITC is one of the largest credits available to low-income families — up to $7,830 for the 2025 tax year.
 However, it requires the taxpayer (and spouse, if filing jointly) to have a valid Social Security Number.
 ITIN filers are not eligible.
 This is a firm IRS rule with no exception.

-If Your Child Has an SSN
+What If My Child Has an SSN but I Have an ITIN?

-If Your Child Has Only an ITIN
+What If My Child Has Only an ITIN?

 Children who were not born in the United States, or U.S.-born children whose parents never applied for an SSN, may have an ITIN instead.
-These children do not qualify for the $2,000 Child Tax Credit — but you can still claim the Credit for Other Dependents ($500 per child).
+These children do not qualify for the $2,200 Child Tax Credit — but you can still claim the Credit for Other Dependents ($500 per child).

 The ODC is non-refundable, meaning it can reduce your federal income tax bill to zero but will not generate a refund on its own.
 It is still worth claiming — $500 per qualifying dependent comes directly off your tax liability.